But then, wouldn’t anything bearing the Buckminster Fuller name have to be all three?

 The Buckminster Fuller Challenge is a three-year-old competition designed to shed light on system-based approaches to solving the major crises facing humanity.

-“It’s about putting forth an approach to solve complex problems,” said Elizabeth Thompson, executive director of the Buckminster Fuller Institute, based in New York.
+“It’s about putting forth an approach to solve complex problems,” says Elizabeth Thompson, executive director of the Buckminster Fuller Institute, based in New York.
 “There’s a $100,000 prize each year, with a very rigorous entry process.”

 The first prize in June 2008 went to John Todd, a pioneer in ecological design known for treating degraded water using plants and microbial-based systems to break down bacteria and toxins.